paulchyz/OCI_Streaming_Pipeline/README.md

 	You can find the unique string from your Terraform deployment on the browser tab from your Resource Manager deployment, where stack information is available.
 Navigate to this browser tab, and click `Outputs` on the left-hand side of the page.
 Copy the string under the `Value` column that corresponds to `random_string` under the Key column.
 	\
 	\
 	Copy and paste, but do not yet execute, the following command into Cloud Shell.
-Add the string unique to your deployment to the prefix `streaming_fnc`, then run the command.
+Replace `UNIQUESTRING` with the string unique to your deployment, then run the command.
 	```
-	export STREAMING_FUNCTION_NAME=streaming_fnc
+	export STREAMING_FUNCTION_NAME=streaming_fnc_UNIQUESTRING
 	```
 8. These commands will generate the value for the `region key` that corresponds to the `region identifier`, and the region in which you are configuring your Function.
 	```